-The Microbiology Department of the University of Georgia in Athens (UGA) will provide an intensive, 9 week hands-on laboratory research program for 10 undergraduates for Summer 2019.
+The Microbiology Department of the University of Georgia in Athens, GA (UGA) will provide an intensive, 9 week hands-on laboratory research program for 10 undergraduates for Summer 2020.

-Funded by the National Science Foundation and the University of Georgia, the program (REU Site: Molecular and Synthetic Microbiology) will run tentatively (we will confirm these dates soon) from Mon May 20th - Sat July 20th, 2019.
+Funded by the National Science Foundation (NSF) and the University of Georgia, our REU Program in Molecular and Synthetic Microbiology will run from May 18 - July 18, 2020.
 Students from institutions with limited research opportunities in Microbiology, minorities, and deaf/hard-of-hearing students are strongly encouraged to apply.
 Accommodations and Support Services for Deaf/Hard of Hearing Participants.

 REU participants will conduct independent projects with supervision.
 A wide variety of research topics will address the diverse functions of bacteria, archaea, fungi, and other microbes.
 State-of-the art techniques will be used in interdisciplinary approaches that combine knowledge from the fields of Genetics, Biochemistry, Physiology, Molecular Biology, Cellular Biology, and Ecology.

 Participants will be able to take advantage of the excellent research and recreational facilities at UGA.